How to Become a REALTOR® In 2025

 As a REALTOR®, you will have the ability to take additional classes that will allow you to receive highly sought-after real estate designations.
 These designations can help you become an expert in your niche and allow you to grow your business and increase your earnings and income potential.

-A list of some of the most popular certifications is as follows.
+Some of the most popular certifications include:

 - Graduate REALTOR® Institute (GRI) Designation